dobanisola-scottlogic/scenario-2-20250908-135729/python-contestant/src/README.md

 ## Next Steps Tutorial

-When you're ready to move on to this [tutorial](docs_html/index.html) provides a step-by-step guide to addingsome basic intelligence to your bot.
+When you're ready to move on to this [tutorial](docs_html/index.html) provides a step-by-step guide to adding some basic intelligence to your bot.